 I will say, They are my people, and they will say, The LORD is our God.

-Therefore we expect two-and-half billion will survive to enter the Kingdom
+Therefore we may say two-and-half billion will survive to enter into the Kingdom

 without dying—and a remnant of elect believers will be among the survivors.

 This is the endtime remnant that survives the tribulation: "Seek the LORD, all you